evelynsidarta/gaussian-splatting-thesis/README.md

 Warning: do not replace entire folders with the folder found in this repository, simply go inside the folder and change only the python files.

-How to train model: simply follow instructions of the original implementation in https://github.com/graphdeco-inria/gaussian-splatting
+How to train 3DGS models: simply follow instructions of the original implementation in https://github.com/graphdeco-inria/gaussian-splatting
+For other models, refer to their respective repositories.

 Main Sources:
 1. Original Implementation of Gaussian Splatting - https://github.com/graphdeco-inria/gaussian-splatting